High-dimensional inference on jumps in nonparametric time series regression models: Conclusion

 \section{Conclusion}

-This paper focuses on the estimation and inference of heterogeneous threshold effects in nonparametric high-dimensional data, accounting for both cross-sectional and time dependencies in the covariates and error terms.
+This paper focuses on the estimation and inference of heterogeneous threshold effects in high-dimensional nonparametric regression models, accounting for both cross-sectional and temporal dependencies in the covariates and error terms.
 We propose a test to assess the significance of the threshold effect and another to evaluate whether the threshold effects are homogeneous across individuals or groups.
 Additionally, we introduce a consistent method for estimating unknown threshold locations.
 Our tests are based on high-dimensional Gaussian approximation results.
-Despite the complexity of the underlying dependency structures, we show that the variance-covariance structure of the threshold effect estimators has a simple analytical expression under general dependence conditions.
-Unlike changepoint analysis in time series, our approach considers a setup involving latent variables, leading to a significantly different development of the Gaussian approximation results.
-Simulations and applications demonstrate that the proposed testing procedure performs exceptionally well in finite samples.
+Despite the complexity of the underlying dependence structures, we show that the variance-covariance structure of the threshold effect estimators has a simple analytical expression under general dependence conditions.
+Unlike existing change-point analysis in time series, our approach considers a setup involving latent variables, leading to a substantially different development of the GA results.
+Simulations demonstrate considerable improvement in power compared to existing methods under various settings.